tarunthota3/GraphQL_Todo_App/README.md

-# Getting Started with Create React App
+# GraphQL_Todo_App FrontEnd

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Apollo Client](https://www.apollographql.com/), a state management library used to manage data with GraphQL.

 ## Available Scripts